telerik/xamarin-forms-docs/nativecontrols/ios/chart/custom-drawing-overview.md

 series.Style.PointShape = new TKPredefinedShape (TKShapeType.Rhombus, new CGSize (15, 15));
 ```

-series.style.pointShape also applies to line and area series in case you need to show shapes on data points.
+series.Style.PointShape also applies to line and area series in case you need to show shapes on data points.

 ### Customizing pie series###

-TKChartPieSeries always use <code>series.style.paletteMode = TKChartSeriesStylePaletteModeUseItemIndex;</code> If you have strokes with insets, only insets.top value will be used and will be applied relatively to the outer radius of the pie chart slices.
+TKChartPieSeries always use <code>series.Style.PaletteMode = TKChartSeriesStylePaletteModeUseItemIndex;</code>.
+If you have strokes with insets, only Insets.Top value will be used and will be applied relatively to the outer radius of the pie chart slices.

 @warning Customization is a very powerful feature of TKChart.
 However, we recommend using that feature at an acceptable rate.
 Using too many fills and strokes may affect performance.
 Combining all features like a dashed stroke with gradient plus several semi transparent fills will draw much slower than a simple solid color fill.